-When an interviewer asks you what you have to offer that no one else does, don’t panic.
+Don’t panic when an interviewer asks “What can you offer us that someone else cannot?”
 It’s not a test.
 This is a common interview question.
 A very common interview question.
 And since it’s so common, it’s one you can prepare an answer for way in advance.

 There are three main things an interviewer is trying to learn with this question.
 They want to see how confident you are; they’re testing your humility; and they’re gauging how much you prepared for the interview.